Women's Month 2026 Webinar: Give to Gain - Women, Volunteerism & Mutual Growth

 Posted Mar 11th, 2026 in Africa, Asia, Featured, News, VETS, Webinar

 Across many regions, women carry much of the daily responsibility for livestock care but often lack access to formal training, veterinary services, and technical knowledge.
 Through VWB’s volunteer programs—spanning Northern communities, international placements, and locally led teams—knowledge moves through partnerships to reach the women managing animals every day.
 At the same time, volunteers gain new perspectives, professional growth, and deeper insight into gender dynamics and One Health in practice.
 Together, these exchanges strengthen animal health systems while supporting women’s leadership, more equitable households, and resilient communities.
-In the spirit of this year’s Women’s Month theme, “Give to Gain,” and the International Year of the Volunteer, VWB's Women's Month 2026 webinar explores how volunteer exchange strengthens animal health systems while transforming those involved.
+In the spirit of Women’s Month 2026 theme, “Give to Gain,” and the International Year of the Volunteer, VWB's Women's Month 2026 webinar explored how volunteer exchange strengthens animal health systems while transforming those involved.

 LIVE WEBINAR: Thursday, March 26th @ 7pm-8pm EDT